Michele Bachmann 2012 presidential campaign: Campaign progress

 Bachmann speaking at the Ames Straw Poll in August 2011.

 During a June 13, 2011, debate on CNN, Bachmann announced that she had filed to run for president, skipping the exploratory committee process.
 She formally announced her candidacy on June 26, 2011, in her hometown of Waterloo, Iowa.

 Bachmann performed well in the June 13 debate, held in Manchester, New Hampshire.
 USA Today described her as "lively, confident, personable".

 On Fox News Sunday on Fox News on June 26, 2011, show host Chris Wallace said to Bachmann, "The rap on you here in Washington is that you have a history of questionable statements, some would say gaffes, ranging from talking about anti-American members of Congress [to] on this show a couple of months ago, when you suggested that NATO airstrikes had killed up to 30,000 civilians.
 Are you a flake?"
-Bachmann responded by saying the question was "insulting".
+Bachmann responded, "Well, I think that would be insulting, to say something like that, because I'm a serious person."
 Wallace later apologized, saying, "I messed up, I'm sorry.
 I didn't mean any disrespect."

 Bachmann became the first woman to win the Iowa Straw Poll, winning with 4,823 votes (28.55%) out of about 16,892 cast.